An Official Web Site for New Hampshire Government

 • Staff members are encouraged to have no direct investments in entities regulated by the Commission.

-1. As part of the hiring process, prospective Staff shall disclose any such investments and affirm that such holdings will not influence the performance of their duties.
+1. As part of the hiring process, prospective Staff shall disclose any such investments and affirm in writing that such holdings will not influence the performance of their duties.

-2. The Commission reserves the right to refuse employment to any applicant on the basis of their holdings or to require divestiture as a condition of employment.
+2. The Commission reserves the right to refuse employment to applicants on the basis of their holdings or to require divestiture as a condition of employment.

-• As of the date of this policy, Staff members are prohibited from voluntarily acquiring direct investments in entities regulated by the Commission.
+• Staff members are prohibited from voluntarily acquiring direct investments in entities regulated by the Commission.

 • Commissioners and Staff members shall abide by all relevant financial reporting rules.